University of Wisconsin-Madison Uses Civan’s Dynamic Beam Lasers for Additive Manufacturing Research

 Advancing PBF-LB with Dynamic Beam Lasers

-Ami Spira, General Manager of Civan Lasers, expressed excitement about the expansion of their technology beyond its traditional welding applications.
-He praised Professor Chen’s innovative approach, which is expected to set new standards for the entire LPBF community.
+Ami Spira, General Manager of Civan Lasers, is excited.
+The technology expands beyond welding.
+He praised Professor Chen’s innovative approach.
+This approach will set new standards.
+It will impact the entire LPBF community.

 Leave a Reply